 Overall, the Conservancy is pleased that the project plans to preserve and incorporate the Broadway and May Company Buildings into the new development.

 In our February 2015 comments on the Draft Environmental Impact Report (EIR), the Conservancy recommended the preparation of a detailed preservation plan for the two historic buildings.
 The plan should outline appropriate treatments, sensitive signage options, and guidelines for compatible new construction.

 The inclusion of a thoughtful preservation plan will help ensure that the proposed project conforms to the Secretary of the Interior's Standards for Rehabilitation and that the two historic buildings remain eligible resources.

-In addition, the Conservancy encouraged the applicant to nominate the May Company and Broadway Buildings for local Historic-Cultural Monument (HCM) designation as an additional safeguard measure.
-This would enable the City's Cultural Heritage Commission and staff to review and comment on the project's design.
+The Conservancy had also encouraged the applicant to nominate the May Company and Broadway Buildings for local Historic-Cultural Monument (HCM) designation as an additional safeguard measure, though this request was not adopted as a condition of the certified project.
+HCM designation would have required the City's Cultural Heritage Commission and staff to review and comment on the project's design.